fvidak00/BDoken/README.md

+For future self:
-All required files for setting up a Ethereum testnet with custom ERC20 token.
+All required files for setting up a Ethereum testnet with custom ERC20 token contract.

 Get geth.exe from here: https://geth.ethereum.org/downloads/